mvcds/brave-clojure/10/readme.md

 > Reset

-It is possible to update an atom withouth checking its current value by using `reset`
+It is possible to update an atom withouth checking its current value by using `reset!`

 > Watches